 ARC is working towards making Amager Bakke CO2-neutral.
-With a full-scale plant for carbon capture, Amager Bakke will be capable of capturing 500,000 tonnes of CO2 annually, helping Copenhagen take a big step towards becoming CO2-neutral.
+With a full-scale plant for carbon capture, Amager Bakke will be capable of capturing up to 500,000 tonnes of CO2 annually, helping Copenhagen take a big step towards becoming CO2-neutral.

 How carbon capture works